TheAlphaBoy/Searching---Sorting/README.md

 Welcome to the Searching---Sorting repository!
 This collection of C++ code provides implementations for various searching and sorting algorithms.
 Whether you're a student looking to understand fundamental algorithms or a developer seeking reliable reference implementations, this repository aims to be a helpful resource.

-Searching Algorithms
+* Searching Algorithms :

-* Binary Search:
+i) Binary Search:

 A logarithmic search algorithm for finding the position of a target element in a sorted array.

-* Linear Search:
+ii) Linear Search:

 A basic searching algorithm that sequentially checks each element in a list until a match is found.